BestTimesToVisit.com Logo

 culture

 Embrace the 'medina time' mindset!
 Things in Meknes, especially within the old city walls, can move at a more relaxed pace.
-Don't get frustrated if a shopkeeper is chatting with a friend before attending to you; a friendly smile and a patient 'Salam alaikum' goes a long way and often leads to better interactions.
+Don't get frustrated if a shopkeeper is chatting with a friend before attending to you; a friendly smile and a patient 'Salam alaikum' goes a long way in building rapport and often leads to a better experience.

 money